Guilford, Maine

-Guilford is a town in Piscataquis County, Maine.
+Guilford is a town in Piscataquis County, Maine, United States.
 The town is located on the Piscataquis River and was first settled in 1806.
 The population was 1,267 at the time of the 2020 census.
+It contains a census-designated place of the same name.

 History

 In 1803, Rev. Robert Low and Deacon Robert Herring of New Gloucester purchased several thousand acres in the area from Bowdoin College.
 The town itself was first settled on February 18, 1806.
 On October 8, 1812, a warrant was issued for the tract to be designated a "plantation," which became effective on November 11, 1806.
 The town was officially incorporated by the governor of the Commonwealth of Massachusetts on February 8, 1816.
-It was named after Moses Guilford Low, the first white child born here.
+It was named after Moses Guilford Low (1816-1909), the first white child born here.

 On June 5, 2020, President Donald Trump visited Guilford visiting Puritan Medical Products during the COVID-19 pandemic.
 His visit drew large crowds to the Piscataquis County town.

 Geography

 According to the United States Census Bureau, the town has a total area of 35.71 sqmi, of which 34.88 sqmi is land and 0.83 sqmi is water.